 I was born in Stoke-on-Trent, hence the sad devotion to largely disappointing football team (Stoke City, not Port Vale - that would have been even more disappointing, not that I have anything against Vale fans).
 I studied Physics at Oxford (St Catherine's - too male to be considered for Somerville at the time) and then went to Durham to study for a PhD in Very High Energy Gamma Ray Astronomy.
 I expected to stay for three years and was there for just under 25 years.
 After the PhD, I held a series of research contracts before being appointed as a fixed-term lecturer, which meant doing a lot more teaching.
 I found that the teaching and student support side of the job very fulfilling and applied to become Senior Tutor of one of the Colleges there, a job I held from November 2000 until the end of June 2011, when I came to Somerville to take up the job of Senior Tutor here.
 As Senior Tutor, I oversee the academic function of the College, from the admission of students (although I don't make any individual decisions), through to working with tutors to ensure that our teaching is properly organised and everyone gets the tutorials they need.
 I also provide support for students experiencing difficulties.
 I tend to focus on the academic side of things, with our Welfare Officer, Jo Ockwell, taking the front line role on welfare support for students but I'm happy to talk about welfare problems and what support is available myself.
 I'm delighted to be able to be a part of such a supportive, friendly and open community here at Somerville.
 We select applicants on academic criteria but we find that Somerville students always seem to be caring and friendly and inclusive-minded, which is great to see.
 My office is in House, on the left at the top of the carpeted stairs that lead up from the Academic Office (turn right when you get to the T-junction on the staircase).
-I'm happy to talk to anyone about pretty much anything so do feel free to drop by. on Microsoft Teams, which is the secure video chat software available to everyone in the University.
+I'm happy to talk to anyone about pretty much anything so do feel free to drop by.
 I don't have fixed office hours but if I'm not working from home I usually get to work some time between 7.30am and 8am and I usually leave some time after 5pm, Monday to Friday.
 My door is usually open - if so, just come in.
 If the door is closed but the 'do not disturb' sign is not displayed, feel free to knock but I may be out at a meeting or some other commitment.
-To make sure I can see you, please email me, senior.tutor@some.ox.ac.uk, or Karen, my executive assistant at ea.senior.tutor@some.ox.ac.uk, set up appointment.Stephen.rayner@some.ox.ac.uk on Microsoft Teams, which is the secure video chat software available to everyone in the University.
-I don't have fixed office hours but if I'm not working from home I usually get to work some time between 7.30am and 8am and I usually leave some time after 5pm, Monday to Friday.
-My door is usually open - if so, just come in.
-If the door is closed but the 'do not disturb' sign is not displayed, feel free to knock but I may be out at a meeting or some other commitment.
-To make sure I can see you, please email me, or Karen, my executive assistant at ea.senior.tutor@some.ox.ac.uk, to set up an appointment.senior.tutor@some.ox.ac.uk, or Karen, my executive assistant at ea.senior.tutor@some.ox.ac.uk, to set up an appointment.
+To make sure I can see you, please email me, senior.tutor@some.ox.ac.uk, or Karen, my executive assistant at ea.senior.tutor@some.ox.ac.uk, to set up an appointment.
+Stephen.rayner@some.ox.ac.uk on Microsoft Teams, which is the secure video chat software available to everyone in the University.